Search results for

 Robert Triggs / Android Authority

 Some other benefits include add-ons.
-For instance, Samsung phones tend to have some extra camera modes you can download as extras that you wouldn’t get from a third-party app.
-The fact is, developers have a very difficult time developing camera apps for every phone camera out there, whereas the OEM has all the time in the world to custom-build the app specifically for your phone.
-Your best option is the stock camera app, and the rest of this list should be used to augment that experience.
+For instance, Samsung phones tend to have extra camera modes you can download as extras that you wouldn’t get from a third-party app.
+Developers have a tough time developing camera apps for every phone camera out there, whereas the OEM has all the time in the world to custom-build the app specifically for your phone.
+Your best option is the stock camera app; the rest of this list should augment that experience.

 If we missed any of the best camera apps for Android, tell us about them in the comments.